thebrettbarlow/forcelandia-sfdx-plugin/README.md

 TypeScript file within the appropriate folder.
 It may be helpful to copy and paste an existing command over as a starting place.

-If you would like to add a command within a _new_ topic, add a folder below the `fl` directory (at the same level as data, recordtype and user).
+If you would like to add a command within a _new_ topic, add a folder within the `fl` directory (at the same level as data, recordtype and user).
 Create a new TypeScript file within this new folder.
 It may be helpful to copy and paste an existing command over as a starting place.

 #### Need some inspiration?
 Here are a few ideas:

-* Change how the fields are displayed when running `user:get`
+* Display the top 10 Opportunities by Amount
 * Add a filter to `recordtype:get`
-* Add a command to get the top 10 opportunities by amount
-* blah
+* Create a record and open that page

 ### 6. Publish new version
 ```bash